Lunch meat: Health

 Most pre-sliced lunch meats are higher in fat, nitrates, and sodium than those that are sliced to order, as a larger exposed surface requires stronger preservatives.
 As a result, processed meats may significantly contribute to incidence of heart disease and diabetes, even more so than red meat.

-A prospective study following 448,568 people across Europe, showed a positive association between processed meat consumption and mortality caused by cardiovascular disease and cancer.
+A prospective study following 448,568 people across Europe showed a positive association between processed meat consumption and mortality caused by cardiovascular disease and cancer.
 Similarly, a prospective study in the US following half a million people flagged a similar association between death and increased processed meat consumption.
 The World Cancer Research Fund International guidelines on cancer prevention recommend avoiding all processed meats.

 Safety

-In 2011, the US Centers for Disease Control and Prevention advises that those over age 50 reheat lunch meats to "steaming hot" and use them within four days.
+Deli lunch meat is occasionally infected by Listeria.
+In 2011, the US Centers for Disease Control and Prevention (US CDC) advises that those over age 50 reheat lunch meats to "steaming hot" 165 °F and use them within four days.
+In 2021, the US CDC reported another wave of Listeria outbreak.
+The final investigation notice from 2023 advises that "people who are pregnant, aged 65 or older, or have a weakened immune system" reheat deli products to the aforementioned temperature in order to "kill any germs", even when there is no ongoing outbreak.